roman-milk/roman-milk.github.io/maid-to-order-made-for-more.md

+===

- ****** Maid to Order, Made for More ****** byTheTalkMan© I looked forward, seeing her cute, tiny pussy bared to me again.
+I looked forward, seeing her cute, tiny pussy bared to me again.
 Just above it, her clean, tight asshole, in between the perfect cheeks of her perfect round ass, her smooth legs standing street, her thong stretched between her thighs, her ruffled skirt framing this vision, the sexiest sight I'd ever seen.
 She looked back at me, lust and anticipation in her eyes.
 I fisted my dick, stroking it in anticipation.
 I brought the head to the outside of her cunt and slapped it against the outside.
 Grabbing her hips and sneering at her, I began to push.

  "Oh, fuck, you're so big!"
 Gabriella moaned out, in half-pain half-pleasure.
 I didn't care.
 I was a beast at this point.
 This slut was here for my pleasure.
 I began to push deeper, not slowing down.
 My head started to roll.